Signed in as:

 Celebration of Your Life

-Decide Type of Interment
+Decide on the Type of Interment

 Where, How, When